Community Engaged Learning

-HKUST Connect is founded on the belief that student, faculty and staff engagement in the dynamics, challenges, and issues of local, national and global communities provides rich opportunities for mutually beneficial learning and contribution.
+HKUST Connect is founded on the belief that engagement in the dynamics, challenges, and issues of local, national and global communities leads to mutually beneficial learning and contribution.
 Community engagement through service learning courses, community action research, and service projects with community partners aims to achieve the following:

-Faculty members find that using a community engaged learning approach enlivens their teaching, and offers new opportunities for research that contributes to academic scholarship and is directly useful to community organizations or for the public interest.
-Community organizations, as recipients of services, products, or knowledge generated by students and faculty, benefit from the relationship directly, but also from the opportunity to assist in the teaching of HKUST students as they train, supervise and mentor those placed in their organizations.
+Faculty members find that using a community engaged learning approach enlivens their teaching and offers new opportunities for research that contributes to academic scholarship.
+Community organizations benefit from the services, products, or knowledge generated by students and faculty, and also get to participate in the development of the individuals placed in their organizations.

 Other ways that faculty and staff can support student involvement in the community are:

 - Advise a student group or project doing community work in your area of expertise